-Many of the staff members implicated in the allegations were named by Mary Willingham, a learning specialist at the university who went public with details about the ongoing operations.
-"I was part of something that I came to be ashamed of," she stated, "We weren't serving the kids.
+Many of the staff members implicated in the allegations were named by Mary Willingham, a learning specialist at UNC who went public with details about the ongoing operations.
+"I was part of something that I came to be ashamed of," she said, "We weren't serving the kids.
 We weren't educating them properly.
 We were pushing them toward graduation, and that's not the same as giving them an education."

-The concern over giving student athletes an education raised larger questions about the balance between strong academics and strong athletics at major universities.
-Richard Southall, enrolled in college-level classes."
+The concern over giving student-athletes an education raised larger questions about the balance between strong academics and strong athletics at major universities.
+Richard Southall, director of the College Sport Research Institute at the University of South Carolina, stated, "We pretend that it's feasible to recruit high school graduates with minimal academic qualifications, give them a full-time job as a football or basketball player at a Division I NCAA school, and somehow have them get up to college-level reading and writing skills at the same time that they're enrolled in college-level classes."
 He added, "We're kidding ourselves."

-director of the College Sport Research

-Institute at the University of South Carolina,

-stated, "We pretend that it's feasible to

-recruit high school graduates with minimal

-academic qualifications, give them a full-time

-job as a football or basketball player at a

-Division I NCAA school, and somehow have

-them get up to college-level reading and

-writing skills at the same time that they're